DFalzoneUNO/csfinal/README.md

-My CS final project is a new programming language called Narrate.
+For Project 2 for my CS final, I have created a new programming language called Narrate.
 Narrate is an interpreted domain-specific scripting language designed for creating text-based adventure games.
 Here's an example of what Narrate source code looks like:
 ```
 @module dungeon: